pecio/stretch-nfsv4-keepalived/README.md

 is 9 years old; the only caveat was that `ocfs2console` package does no longer exist but it seems not to be critical.

-A limitation of OCFS2 is that it does not support setting up file systems over logical partitions, only disk partitions.
+A limitation of OCFS2 is that it does not support setting up file systems over logical volumes, only partitions.

 #### OCFS2 Cluster itself
 We start by installing the `ocfs2-tools` package, then we enable starting the `O2CB` cluster